ipld/ipld/block-layer/codecs/dag-cbor.md

  * Strictness is not yet enforced on decode, blocks encoded that don't follow the strictness rules are not rejected
  * All floating point value are encoded as 64-bits

+## Limitations

+### JavaScript

+Users of DAG-CBOR that expect their data may be consumed or produced by JavaScript at some point should be aware of limitations that the language imposes on its use of DAG-CBOR, specifically concerning numbers.

+All JavaScript numbers, both floating point and integer, (using the [`Number`] primitive wrapper) are represented internally as 64-bit [IEEE 754] floating-point values (i.e. double-precision).
+Some implications within JavaScript of this design choice are:

+ * There is no clear differentiation between a pure integer type and a floating-point number where a developer may wish to have such a differentiation.
+ * By convention, JavaScript engines and developers usually omit the decimal point when representing whole numbers, simulating integers where the number is not actually stored as an integer.
+ * There are limits on maximum and minimum safe integer sizes representable in JavaScript that are more constrained than those of languages where there are 64-bit integer types.
+Numbers outside of the range of `Number.MAX_SAFE_INTEGER` (`2`<sup>`53`</sup>` - 1`) and `Number.MIN_SAFE_INTEGER` (`-(2`<sup>`53`</sup>` - 1)`) cannot be safely manipulated or inspected as they incur rounding effects imposed by the IEEE 754 representation.
+ * Native bit-wise operations on "integers" are not able to be performed outside of the 32-bit range; larger numbers will be truncated.

+The current CBOR encoder/decoder used by the primary JavaScript DAG-CBOR implementation uses the [bignumber.js] library to handle large numbers in some cases, although reliance on its wrapper type is not recommended by DAG-CBOR users.

+The implications for DAG-CBOR of these limitaitons are:

+ * Any `Number` serialized by the JavaScript CBOR encoder relies on a whole-number check (e.g. `x % 1 === 0`) to determine whether it should be encoded as an integer or a float.
+ * Any float deserialized by the JavaScript CBOR decoder that does not have a fractional component will be indistinguishable from an integer to a JavaScript program.
+ * Any `Number` greater than `Number.MAX_SAFE_INTEGER` or less than `Number.MIN_SAFE_INTEGER` cannot be properly inspected for its whole-number status and is therefore encoded by the JavaScript CBOR encoder as float regardless of whether it is a whole-number or has a fractional component.
+ * Any integer deserialized by the JavaScript CBOR decoder greater than `Number.MAX_SAFE_INTEGER` or less than `Number.MIN_SAFE_INTEGER` will be returned as a bignumber.js wrapper type, which may be unexpected to users and have unexpected effects on downstream code.

+A new [BigInt] built-in type is currently being adopted across JavaScript engines.
+Once support is widely available, it is expected that this type will assist with some of these challenges.

 [IPLD Data Model]: ../../data-model-layer/data-model.md
 [Concise Binary Object Representation (CBOR)]: https://tools.ietf.org/html/rfc7049
 [IPLD Data Model Kinds]: ../../data-model-layer/data-model.md#kinds